2018 FIFA World Cup: Merchandise

 On 29 May 2018, Electronic Arts released a free update to their video game FIFA 18 that added content related to the 2018 FIFA World Cup.
 The expansion included a World Cup tournament mode with all teams and stadiums from the event, official television presentation elements, and World Cup-related content for the Ultimate Team mode.

-Panini continued their partnership with FIFA by producing stickers for their World Cup sticker album.
+Panini Group continued their partnership with FIFA by producing stickers for their World Cup sticker album.
 Panini also developed an app for the 2018 World Cup where fans could collect and swap virtual stickers, with 5 million fans gathering digital stickers for the tournament.